carlynorama/SwiftLIBPNG/README.md

 ## Alternatives of Note

+This package is a learning project, not a production product.

-If using a libpng library to avoid Apple-Hardware dependencies, also consider a Package that is all Swift, no C, no Foundation?
+If searching for png library that isn't limited to Apple-Hardware dependencies, also consider a Package that is all Swift, no C, no Foundation?
 As of 2023 APR these two had fairly recent activity.

 - <https://github.com/tayloraswift/swift-png>
 - <https://swiftpackageindex.com/rbruinier/SwiftMicroPNG>